 The helicopter will deliver you close to the hut so there is no need to carry a heavy pack.
 Walking through deep snow requires strong thighs and good cardiovascular ability.
-The summit day usually lasts 8-10 hours so endurance and the ability to keep going when you are tired will definitely be tested.
-Descending the track required strong thighs, be sure to get a few days walking down steep hills to get your legs in shape for going down as well as up!book now from $2850
+The summit day usually lasts 8-10 hours, so endurance and the ability to keep going when you are tired will definitely be tested.
+Descending the track requires strong thighs.
+Be sure to get a few days walking down steep hills to get your legs in shape for going down as well as up!book now

 Our offices are at 58 McDougall St, Wanaka, a 10-15 minute walk from the centre of town.
 Here's a google map of our office location.

 Unless otherwise instructed, for summer trips your guide will meet you at 8.30am on the morning of Day 1 of your trip.
 For winter trips we usually meet at 5:30pm the evening before the trip starts.
 We will confirm this meeting at the time of booking.

 If you require pick up from your accommodation, please let us know.